Moki00/Screeps/README.md

 -   primary color purple 紫
     -   purple 紫 flag directly on lab, naming rules: GET-L-roomname = get lemergium from all rooms, BUY-L-roomname = get lemergium from all rooms or then buy it from the terminal
     -   white 白 flag directly on lab, naming rules: EMPTY-GH-roomname = create the mineral and allows it to be emptied from the nearby lab to this lab

+**tips**
+Use branches to test and debug your temporary code and also do backups.